What is a Macro in Zendesk?

 For these recurrent issues, you can create Macros to cut down on your Agent response time and provide consistent customer service.
 Macros are responses that you create ahead of time that can be easily applied to any ticket.
-Macros allow all of your agents to use a specific response, instead of having to create their own response to each occurance of the issue at hand.
+Macros allow all of your agents to use a specific response, instead of having to create their own response to each occurrence of the issue at hand.

 Types of Macros

 Similar to views, Macros can be created for the entire organization, a specific group of agents or for an individual agent to use.
 Macros that are created for an entire organization allow any agent in the organization to use that Macro when responding to a customer.
 These Macros are used for general and common issues, such as a password reset.
 Group specific Macros restrict usage to that group of Agents, and are typically created for issues that are answered by that group.
 An example might be a Macro for an Agent group that focuses on product quality issues.
 Finally, Macros can be made by each Agent for their own individual use.
 Individual Macros are allow Agents to standardize their own response to a question they might see repeatedly.

 Macros can be created two different ways.
 You can create a Macro from scratch by going through the Admin panel, or you can save your response to a specific ticket as Macro.
 Using a ticket to build a Macro can save you some time in the creation process, while still allowing you to tweak the content of the Macro so that it will work for multiple tickets.

 Macro Use Cases